 For many people training for longer rides, their first instinct is to go out on their favorite local rail-trail—and that makes sense, of course, as rail-trails provide safe off-road, relatively flat routes on which to get one’s biking bearings.
 But it’s good to try different grades and surfaces to build up confidence and skill.
 Also, you never know what you will come across along a route; trails can be under repair, or you may have to leave the trail for planned or unforeseen reasons.

-For example, the route for RTC’s 2017 Pennsylvania Sojourn includes mostly crushed stone with one on-road section and a few optional hills.
+For example, the route for RTC’s 2017 Pennsylvania Sojourn includes mostly crushed stone with a few on-road sections and a few optional hills.
 For a ride like this, I'd definitely recommend visiting a crushed-stone trail—which will slow you down by a mile or two per hour—if you've only ridden on asphalt to date.

 And for any trip, it's good to find some hills during your practice runs (but save them for after you’ve warmed up for a few minutes).
 Hills are very efficient training mechanisms, and while many local rail-trails don’t have hills, you might encounter a few when leaving the trail and traveling a short distance to a campsite or to a restaurant or attraction.

 2Go the distance—and then some.

 Using RTC’s sojourns as an example: The average day usually involves between 35 to 45 miles of riding (sometimes 50).
 Regardless of your goal distance—if you don’t want to end each day’s ride with your head down and your body spent, it’s a good idea to: 1) work up to your goal distance slowly; and 2) go out and ride that distance, and then some, for multiple days in a row.

 Why?
 First, if you push yourself within reason—slightly beyond your comfort level—you’ll reasonably get to know what your body can handle and whether or not you may need a little more preparation before you tackle, say, a 45-mile day.
 Second, if you’re like me, you’re not just out there to bike, but also to enjoy the beautiful landscapes and interesting cultural sites and interactions that rail-trails have to offer.
 Chin up!